-Upon completion of the program, students have the opportunity to enter the hotel industry, or may choose to continue their studies in bachelor's degree programs in Hotel Management, Hospitality Management or International Hotel & Tourism Management.\
+Upon completion of the program, students have the opportunity to enter the hotel industry, or may choose to continue their studies in bachelor's degree programs in Hotel Management, Hospitality Management or International Hotel & Tourism Management\.

 The Hospitality Management bachelor's degree is broad based in design and includes studies in tourism, hotel management, restaurant management and recreation/leisure operations.
-This four-year program prepares students for positions in hotels, restaurants, convention bureaus, resorts and other hospitality and recreational facilities.
-The program allows students to pursue concentrations and co-ops in specific fields of study to focus on their career interests.
+This four-year program prepares students for positions in hotels, restaurants, convention bureaus, resorts, cruise lines and other hospitality facilities.
+It also allows them to pursue a concentration with the option of selecting a co-op in a specific field of study to focus on their career interests.

-\ Offered at the Providence and Charleston campuses only.
-Please refer to the Providence and Charleston catalogs for admission criteria for this program.
+\ Offered at the Providence Campus only.
+Please refer to the Providence Catalog for admission criteria for this program.

 The Hotel Management bachelor's degree focuses on contemporary issues relating to strategic management in the lodging industry.
 The program allows students to pursue concentrations and career co-ops in specific fields of study to enhance their career opportunities.
-This four-year program prepares students for entry-level employment in management trainee and supervisory positions at hotels, restaurants, public institutions and private clubs, with opportunity for advancement to upper-level management positions.
+This four-year program prepares students for entry-level employment in management trainee and supervisory positions at hotels, restaurants, public institutions, cruise lines and private clubs, with opportunity for advancement to upper-level management positions.